Scorpio Tankers Inc. Announces Purchase of Call Options by President of the Company

 About Scorpio Tankers Inc.

 Scorpio Tankers is a provider of marine transportation of petroleum products worldwide.
-The Company currently owns or finance leases 109 product tankers (38 LR2 tankers, 12 LR1 tankers, 45 MR tankers and 14 Handymax tankers) with an average age of 4.1 years and bareboat charters-in 10 product tankers (three MR tankers and seven Handymax tankers).
-The fleet numbers excluded the ships to be acquired from Trafigura (see press release from September 24, 2019).
+The Company currently owns or finance leases 124 product tankers (42 LR2 tankers, 12 LR1 tankers, 56 MR tankers and 14 Handymax tankers) with an average age of 3.7 years and bareboat charters-in 10 product tankers (three MR tankers and seven Handymax tankers).
+In addition, the Company will bareboat charter-in four MR tankers that are currently under construction and are scheduled to be delivered in 2020 (two in January, one in March, and one in September).

 Forward-Looking Statements